Full spoilers for Outlander Season 8 Episode 5, “Send for the Devil.”

 The direction is subpar.
 Like, really subpar.

 This is material that should feel tense, fluid, and dangerous.
 Instead, too much of it feels chopped up, overcovered, and safe.
 The Jamie/Cunningham fight has almost no visual elegance to it.
-There’s no real flow.
+There is no real flow.
 No real sense of escalation through the camera.
-It just feels like, “Okay, now do this move.
-Cut.
-Now go over there.
-Cut.
-Now fall down.
-Cut.”
-Parts of it honestly feel like C-minus film school coverage.

 And the frustrating thing is that the bones of the episode are better than that.

-The Roger Material Is the Definition of a Near-Miss
+The Roger Material Is The Definition Of A Near-Miss

 Roger’s storyline is a perfect example of why this episode lands as good, but not great.

 Conceptually, I like almost everything the show is trying to do with him.
 Roger should not suddenly become some battlefield badass.
 That would be ridiculous.
 His lane is witness, prayer, triage, fear, and survival.
-That works.
-Him helping the drummer boy works.
-Him facing the human cost of war works.
-Him being visibly out of place there works.

 But Roger’s actual execution is where the episode starts feeling like a near-miss.

-There’s a moment after Roger finishes writing his letter where the camera looks like it’s finally about to do something interesting.
+There is a moment after Roger finishes writing his letter where the camera looks like it is finally about to do something interesting.
 He gets up, the camera moves with him, then pulls back as he turns, throws on his coat, and starts moving through the tent when he hears the drums.
 You can feel the scene reaching for a more fluid, unbroken shot — the kind of shot that would put us right inside Roger’s nerves.
-And just as it starts getting interesting, the edit cuts in and breaks it apart.

 That, to me, is the whole episode in one moment.